 const result = await agent.generate(

-"Please research the AI agent market size in 2026"
+"Please research the latest AI agent market size"

 );